CaioNoronha/WalletPro/README.md

 # WalletPro
-A modular fintech iOS app.
+A modular fintech iOS app with SwiftUi.